lambdaclass/concrete/ROADMAP.md

 `ObligationCore` the hub and the old side-channel model is gone.
 Do not move a consumer before the family records it needs exist in the ledger.

-Current state (audited 2026-06-15 — see
+Current state (audited 2026-06-15, updated 2026-06-16 — see
 [docs/PHASE3_OBLIGATION_CORE_AUDIT.md](docs/PHASE3_OBLIGATION_CORE_AUDIT.md)):
-the hub is real and is already the single truth source for **policy**, `--report vcs`, `--report obligation-ledger`, obligation JSON, and the audit VC summary.
+the hub is the single truth source for **policy**, `--report vcs`, `--report obligation-ledger`, obligation JSON, the audit VC summary, AND `--report contracts`.
 The records are unified (`abbrev VC := Report.Obligation`, one `structure Obligation`) and `ofVC` is lossless.
 Obligation families #4–#11 — including assert/assume/vacuity (#8) — land in the ledger, and policy reads them from it.
-So most of the earlier "half-migrated / dual-truth-source" risk has been retired.

-The ONE genuinely open dual-truth-source is **`--report contracts`** (`renderContracts`): it still walks and re-discharges every family on its own path (`vacuityGoals`/`assertGoals`/`boundsGoals`/`divGoals`/`overflowGoals` → its own `kernelDischargeLoopVCs`).
-As of 2026-06-15 it is held to the ledger by a consistency gate (`check_contracts_ledger_parity.sh`), like `--report proof-status` and `concrete prove` — all sound today.
-The remaining real work is the LITERAL-view refactor of `renderContracts` (read the discharged ledger instead of re-discharging) = the #18e shim deletion — not a from-scratch migration.
-Do not re-do #4–#14 or #18a–d; they are done (the discharge-adapter firewall #13 is kernel-checked + gated by `check_discharge_adapters.sh`).
+The former last open dual-truth-source, `--report contracts` (`renderContracts`), was closed 2026-06-16 (#18e): it now reads `computeVCsDischarged` — the one discharged ledger — and slices the omega/bv proved-key sets out of it by engine, instead of running its own per-family `kernelDischargeLoopVCs`.
+Byte-identical (snapshots unchanged), locked by `check_contracts_ledger_parity.sh` (behavioral)
++ a source guard in `check_obligation_single_truth_source.sh`.
+The only report surface that still recomputes is `--report proof-status` (consistency-gated, sound today) — its literal-view conversion is the remaining #15 work. `concrete prove` likewise recomputes but is consistency-gated (#16).
+Do not re-do #4–#14,
+#18a–e; they are done (discharge-adapter firewall #13 is kernel-checked + gated
+by `check_discharge_adapters.sh`).
 Treat any new report surface as needing a ledger-parity gate per #17.

 1. [DONE] Define `ObligationCore` schema v1: stable id, source span, function,